Cost Price & Margin

 Optionally, always show the Cost Price field

 If Cost Price & Margin is something you use often you can set it to always show when editing a Price Item.
-This can be configured in Settings > Quote Defaults.
+This can be configured in Account Settings → Quote Defaults.

 Set the Default Margin percentage, in Settings

 The Default Margin is set to 20%.
-You can change this in Settings > Quote Defaults.
+You can change this in Account Settings → Quote Defaults.

 Margin vs Markup.
 What’s the difference?

-Quotient calculates off a margin percentage rather than a markup so that you can see how profitable the Item or Quote is.
+Quotient displays margin percentage rather than a markup so that you can see how profitable the Item or Quote is.
 You can tweak the sale price to see the margin recalculate and display a different margin percentage.